Differentiability of quadratic BSDEs generated by continuous martingales: Application to utility based pricing and hedging in incomplete markets

-where $x$ is his initial capital and $\lambda^{(i)}$ denotes the momentary value of his portfolio fraction invested in the $i$-th asset.
-This optimization problem can be reduced to solving a quadratic BSDE whose generator has been given in \cite{HuImkellerMuller} for the Brownian case and then extended to our setting in \cite{Morlais1}.
-A way to price and hedge the derivative $F(R_T^{r,t,m})$ is to consider the indifference price $p(t,r,m)$ defined via $V^F(x-p(t,r,m),t,r,m)=V^0(x,t,r,m)$.
-According to \cite{AnkirchnerImkellerDosReis2} the indifference price can be expressed as $p(t,r,m)=Y^{F,t,r,m}-Y^{0,t,r,m}$, where $(Y^{F,t,r,m},Z^{F,t,r,m},L^{F,t,r,m})$ is the solution of the BSDEs
+where $x$ is his initial capital and $\lambda^{(i)}$ denotes the momentary value of his portfolio fraction invested in the $i$th asset.
+This optimization problem can be reduced to solving a quadratic BSDE whose generator has been given in~\cite{HuImkellerMuller} for the Brownian case and then extended to our setting in \cite{Morlais1}.
+A~way to price and hedge the derivative $F(R_T^{r,t,m})$ is to consider the indifference price $p(t,r,m)$ defined via $V^F(x-p(t,r,m),t,r,m)=V^0(x,t,r,m)$.
+According to~\cite{AnkirchnerImkellerDosReis2}, the indifference price can be expressed as $p(t,r,m)=Y^{F,t,r,m}-Y^{0,t,r,m}$, where\vadjust{\goodbreak} $(Y^{F,t,r,m},Z^{F,t,r,m},L^{F,t,r,m})$ is the solution of the BSDE

-where the generator $f$ is obtained explicitly through the martingale optimality principle, c.f. \cite{HuImkellerMuller,Morlais1}, and possesses properties covered by the hypotheses of Theorem \ref{theorem:main}.
+Here the generator $f$ is obtained explicitly through the martingale optimality principle; cf. \cite{HuImkellerMuller,Morlais1} and possesses properties covered by the hypotheses of Theorem~\ref{theorem:main}.
 To implement utility indifference, we have to describe the optimal strategies $\hat\lambda^F$ and $\hat\lambda^0$.
-In \cite{HuImkellerMuller} it is shown that $\hat\lambda^F \beta(\cdot,R^{t,r,m},M^{t,m})$ (and $\hat\lambda^0 \beta(\cdot,R^{t,r,m},M^{t,m})$) are given by the projection of a linear function of $Z^{F,t,r}q^*$ (respectively $Z^{0,t,r}q^*$) on the constraint set.
+In \cite{HuImkellerMuller} it is shown that $\hat\lambda^F \beta(\cdot,R^{t,r,m},M^{t,m})$ [and $\hat \lambda^0 \beta(\cdot,R^{t,r,m},M^{t,m})$] are given by the projection of a linear function of $Z^{F,t,r}q^*$ (resp., $Z^{0,t,r}q^*$) on the constraint set.
 Since $R^{t,r,m}$ is not tradable directly, $\beta$ plays the role of a filter for trading in the market.
-Due to \cite{AnkirchnerImkellerDosReis2} the optimal strategy to hedge $F(R_T^{t,r,m})$ can be decomposed into a pure trading part $\hat\lambda^0$ and the optimal hedge $\Delta$, which is the part of the strategy that replicates the derivative $F(R_T^{t,r,m})$.
+Due to \cite{AnkirchnerImkellerDosReis2}, the optimal strategy to hedge $F(R_T^{t,r,m})$ can be decomposed into a pure trading part $\hat \lambda^0$ and the optimal hedge~$\Delta$, which is the part of the strategy that replicates the derivative $F(R_T^{t,r,m})$.
 Using the Markov property given in Theorem \ref{theorem:Markovproperty}, we see that there exists a deterministic function $u^F$ such that $Y^{F,t,r,m}=u^F(\cdot,R^{t,r,m},M^{t,m})$.
 Moreover, the projection mentioned above can be explicitly expressed.
-Indeed from \cite[proof of Theorems 4.2 and 4.4]{AnkirchnerImkellerDosReis2} we have
+Indeed from \cite{AnkirchnerImkellerDosReis2}, proof of Theorems 4.2 and 4.4, we have

 This leads to